Connect with others who understand.

 1. Moisturize Before and During Radiation Therapy

 A MyBCTeam member recommended, “Use the lotions generously.
-Be sure to wash them off before treatment, and apply them as soon as possible afterwards.
+Be sure to wash them off before treatment, and apply them as soon as possible afterward.
 Don’t wait to start using them.
 If you wait till you think you need them, it’s too late.”

 Another member commented, “The key is to hydrate, hydrate, hydrate — put lotion on your skin and drink plenty of water.”